We invite you to join us January 2-22 during a special time of prayer and fasting.

-The sanctuary will be open for prayer at the following dates and times:
+The auditorium will be open for prayer at the following dates and times:

 Feel free to drop in for just a few minutes or stay the entire time.
 You don’t have to attend The Roads Church to come and pray….anyone wanting to pray is welcome.
 During our January season of 21 Days of Prayer, we encourage fasting as a spiritual “next step” that can bring clarity and revelation into your life.
 You can choose to fast at other times of the year as you seek God.

 Drinking only liquids, typically water, with light juices as an option.